ESDLMapEditorESSIM/ESDLValidator/README.md

 }
 ```

-A check can also contain and + or functions, example to check if producers have a power value and costinformation.marginalcosts.value or else contain a port.profile
+Every check can also contain and + or functions, example to check if producers has a power and costinformation.marginalcosts.value or else contains a port.profile

 ```
 "check": {